jenkinsci/js-modules/README.md

-Jenkins CI JavaScript "module bundle" loader i.e. a loader for loading more than one module in one request (i.e. a "bundle").
+This is a JavaScript "module bundle" loader for Jenkins ([NPM] package) i.e. a loader for loading a JavaScript file that contains one or more
+[CommonJS]/[node.js] style modules in a single HTTP request (i.e. a "bundle").

 Install Package: